 If you’re having a small gathering or an outdoor summer party, cocktails are a great way to lighten the mood.
 Nothing cheers people up faster than fruity alcoholic beverages.
 These Thai cocktails with their own little twists are a great way to do so.

 Lemongrass is a plant used in a lot of Asian food and beverages for its citrus and minty flavor.
 It gives this margarita an extra exotic kick that will wow you from the very first sip.
 It still has the same signature strong tart taste, only with a bit more fresh and earthy aroma.

 Since lemongrass is quite strange and unique in flavor, you can consider adding some more syrup to make this drink sweeter.
-However, if you usually take your cocktails with lime and ginger, you should have no problem handling this amazing drink.
+However, if you usually take your cocktails with lime and ginger, you should have no problem handling this amazing drink from Thailand.

 Paloma is a traditional Mexican cocktail whose main ingredients are tequila and grapefruit.
 This recipe brings a special Thai twist by infusing some Thai chile into the mix.
 It adds a subtle heat underneath the layers of sweet and earthy flavors.

 If your meal has some spicy dishes, this cocktail will make a great appetizer.
 The hidden spicy aftertaste is not too overwhelming but still enough to stimulate some spice cravings in your guests.

 A gimlet is made of gin, lime, and syrup.
 This drink is a pretty good choice for those who like their cocktail sour and sweet.
 However, by adding some Thai basil, this drink becomes much more complex with an extra layer of spicy and licorice-like taste.

 If you think this drink’s flavor is too intense, you can always switch out some of the ingredients.
 The gin can be replaced with vodka to make the base milder, and use some more syrup if you want it to be sweeter.